CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 number 1, with the type-2 route for that MAC.
 From there, each time this MAC moves to a new VTEP, the MM sequence number increments by 1.
-You can examine the MM sequence number associated with a MAC's type-2 route with the NCLU `net show bgp l2vpn evpn route vni <vni> mac <mac>` command or the vtysh `show bgp l2vpn evpn route vni <vni> mac <mac>` command.
-The example output below shows the type-2 route for a MAC that has moved three times:
+You can examine the MM sequence number associated with a MAC's type-2 route with the `net show bgp l2vpn evpn route vni <vni> mac <mac>` command.
+The sample output below shows the type-2 route for a MAC that has moved three times:

     cumulus@switch:~$ net show bgp l2vpn evpn route vni 10109 mac 00:02:22:22:22:02